This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 An oasis of peace and tranquillity only 13 miles south-east from the centre of London

 Full of natural history, the area is a haven for all kinds of bird, butterfly, amphibian and plant life.

-William Willett, the leader of the movement to have British Summer Time recognised, is remembered by a stone memorial.
-A similar commemoration can also be viewed in the Edlmann Memorial Wood for its donor, Colonel Edlmann, owner of the Hawkwood Estate before the Hall family, who donated the site to us.
+William Willett, the leader of the movement to have British Summer Time recognised, is remembered in the woods with a stone memorial sundial.
+A similar stone memorial can also be seen in the Edlmann Memorial Wood for our donors Robert and Francesca Hall and for Colonel Edlmann, who saved this part of the estate from development.

 Here at Petts Wood and Hawkwood we are proud to be carrying out the ancient tradition of charcoal burning as part of our woodland management.